Database Definition Structure Explained

 The Definition Structure Details pane opens.
 Superficially, this looks very similar to the Definition Details pane, however it has Child and Parent buttons next to each table, and a Relationships column.
 This shows the number of other tables each table is related to.

 Click on a table to expand it by clicking on the arrow button to the left of the table name.
 The Beneath it, the tables it is related to are displayed, and whether the relationship is a parent or child, and if it is a soft key relationship.
-In this case the Customer_Bank_Account relationship only exists in Test Modeller.
+In this case the Customer_Bank_Account relationship only exists in Quality Modeller.
 It doesn’t exist in the DBMS.

 Each relationship can be expanded, showing that table’s foreign keys, and you can keep on expanding deeper into the structure until all the relationships from the root table are shown.